 That is done when the graphics card installed in your motherboard has more power demands, and the power supply in your PC cannot fulfill them.
 As a result, the GPU becomes an underpowered graphics card that is always at risk of burning out.
 The PSU is at risk of burning out in this case of connection.

 For connecting a separate PSU with your GPU, you need a “PSU Adapter Board.”
 A small electronic board connects an individual power supply to your graphics card.
-We will not recommend that this be connected permanently by the time you buy a new and more powerful power supply unit (PSU).
+We will not recommend that this be connected permanently when you buy a more powerful power supply unit (PSU).

 That is because you cannot close the case of your computer system after connecting the separate PSU with your GPU.
 The opened case will be dangerous not only for you but also for your family and pets.
-It is dangerous for your PC as well because not only the dust but also the water drops can cause a short circuit.
+It is also dangerous for your PC because the dust and the water drops can cause a short circuit.

 The process of connecting the PSU adapter board is straightforward.
-There are two sockets on this PCB (printed circuit board) opposite each other.
+Two sockets on this PCB (printed circuit board) are opposite each other.
 The larger socket connects the separate PSU, while the smaller needs a MOLEX connector from the first power supply unit installed inside your computer system’s case.

 To make you and your PC safe and beautiful, we recommend upgrading your PSU instead of connecting a PSU adapter board.
-That is because, after installing the adapter board, you cannot close the PC case, which looks very messy.
-Secondly, the adapter boards are not meant to be used like this permanently. - More PSU Power
+After installing the adapter board, you cannot close the PC case, which looks messy.
+Secondly, the adapter boards are not meant to be used like this permanently.

-If you want to use the first power supply for other computer hardware, such as motherboards, RAMs, SSDs, etc., and a separate PSU for just the GPU, then go ahead.
+Suppose you use the first power supply for other computer hardware, such as motherboards, RAMs, SSDs, etc., and a separate PSU for just the GPU.
 It is possible and expected for some high-end computer users.
-You will need a PSU adapter board for this, by the way, for this connection. - Sufficient GPU Power
+You will need a PSU adapter board for this, by the way, for this connection.

 Whether you upgrade the current power supply for your GPU or use a separate PSU, in both conditions, you ought to connect all the GPU connectors to your graphics card.
-That is the only way to provide your graphics card with sufficient and demanded power so it can work properly and efficiently.
+That is the only way to provide your graphics card with sufficient and demanded power to work properly and efficiently.

-In contradiction to this, if the power consumption demands of your GPU are more than the standard graphics card.
-And neither you connect all the connectors to it nor use a separate PSU, so your GPU is at the risk of becoming out of order.
+In contradiction, if your GPU’s power consumption demands exceed the standard graphics card.
+You need to connect all the connectors to it and use a separate PSU, so your GPU is at the risk of becoming out of order.
 That is because it is an underpowered graphics card running on low power.

 If you do not connect any power cable to your GPU, it will not let the computer start.
 And if you connect fewer power connectors, then it is possible that at a particular stage or process, your graphics card will demand more power and try to draw this power from the mobo frying it and the PSU for good.